 Easy functionality is essential.
 Zippy Design is important, but it is the actual content which brings people to the page.
 There is no doubt that unique, vibrant and interesting content is the cornerstone of your web-site that not only informs potential customers, but goes a long way to keeping your website alive and vibrant.

 Good content is worth investing the time and effort.
 However, there are a few common content pitfalls.
 Small mistakes that take the value out of the script and wording on your site.
 Here are some of the common content errors that can adversely affect your website.

 The most common mistake with a website is thinking that it is done!
 Change the content on your website on a regular basis.
 Add news, special offers and a cute new image every now and again.
 Link to your regular blog (Of course, you have a regular blog!).
-Keeping things fresh will assist with the ranking of your website.
+Keeping things fresh will assist with the ranking of your website and is a key component of an good SEO Strategy.
 Staid and old content does not reflect well on your business in general.